 ORAL SOURCES SAY THAT FORT TIRACOL WAS USED MORE AS A RETREAT FOR PORTUGUESE OFFICIALS THAN AS A DEFENDING FORT.

-As I walked around the first floor – I discovered a ramp just like the one you see at Curjuem fort.
-In this case, there are only two corners instead of four that Curjuem fort has.
+As I walked around the first floor – I discovered a ramp just like the one you see at Corjuem Fort.
+In this case, there are only two corners instead of the four that Corjuem Fort has.

 Looks like every fort has its share of gory stories.

-Tavern – the restaurant is tastefully done in vibrant lavender.
+Tavern – the restaurant in the heritage hotel is tastefully done in vibrant lavender.
 The outside shack never lets you forget that you are in Goa.

 TIRACOT FORT RESORT IS ONE OF THE FEW PLACES IN GOA WHERE YOU CAN ENJOY BOTH A SUNSET AND A SUNRISE.